Bali 2026 Important Information to Read ASAP

 The entrance to Customs has dark brown panels.

-Go through to Customs towards the exit sign and show them the QR code that you received when you filled in the Online Customs Declaration, your passport and boarding pass.
+Go through to Customs towards the exit sign and show them the All Indonesia QR code, your passport and boarding pass.

 You might have to put all your luggage and hand luggage through a scanner, the same as the ones you use when departing a country.
 So you’ll have to put the trolley aside for this.

-And then you’ll feel like Nicole Kidman at the Academy Awards when you see the many, many drivers waiting to collect their people.
+There will be many, many drivers waiting to collect their people.
 Your driver will be holding a sign and will find you.
-Breathe…
+Breathe…

 MONEY